TranNgocKhoa/aws-notes/Database.md

 # Database

 **Database Migration Service** - AWS Database Migration Service helps you migrate databases to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from the most widely used commercial and open-source databases.

+**Amazon Neptune** - Amazon Neptune is a fast, reliable, fully-managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+The core of Amazon Neptune is a purpose-built, high-performance graph database engine optimized for storing billions of relationships and querying the graph with milliseconds latency.
+Amazon Neptune is tailor-built for use cases like Knowledge Graphs, Identity Graphs, Fraud Detection, Recommendation Engines, Social Networking, Life Sciences, and so on.